Skip to content

 sudo apt-get upgrade

-Install Essential Packages: For smooth operation install packages like wget
+Install Essential Packages: For smooth operation install packages like wget, nano, and build-essential:

 sudo apt-get install wget nano build-essential